 So what are your goals?
 What is on that list in the back of your mind that you thought was impossible?
 Pull it out, strategize the stepping stones you need to take to get there, and start!

-If one of those goals is to complete that 5K or half marathon you have thought was impossible, let 2017 be the year to achieve it!
-Let NIFS help you take those baby steps to achieve your goal through our Mini-Marathon Training Program.
+If one of those goals is to complete that half or full marathon you have thought was impossible, let 2018 be the year to achieve it!
+Let NIFS help you take those baby steps to achieve your goal through our Fall Half or Full Marathon Training Program.
 Our group training programs will help you take that goal and make it a reality!
-Early bird registration starts October 25th!
+Early bird registration starts June 25th!

 This blog was written by Amanda Bireline, Fitness Center Manager.
 To find out more about the NIFS bloggers, click here.